Probable-Futures/docs/api.md

 # The API

 The Probable Futures API is a GraphQL API.
-We originally created the API for our own use on probablefutures.org and various other experimental mapping tools.
+We originally created the API to support probablefutures.org and [Probable Futures Pro](https://probablefutures.org/pro/).
+Now, we are making it available for anyone to use.

-We are now in the early stages of making the API available for others to use.
-This documentation describes how to access and use the API.

-We have only made certain queries available for now but we welcome feedback and ideas about other queries or API structures that would be useful.
+For now, credentials are required to use the API but we are happy to share credentials with anyone.
+To request access, please [fill out this form](https://airtable.com/shrOMfMgh7EoHajKN).
+We will get back to you quickly.